U.S. Tariff Policy FAQ

 Destination Taxes | Seller prepays and manages all taxes (e.g., tariffs, VAT) | Buyer pays taxes directly to customs or logistics provider |

-Compared to CPT terms, DDP terms offer a more streamlined delivery experience:
+Compared to CPT terms, DDP terms offer a more smooth delivery experience:

 1. You only need to prepay taxes when placing your order, effectively avoiding delays during customs clearance caused by tax payment issues.